wormhole-foundation/wormhole/design/0005_data_availability.md

 - Optimization for very large state (dozens to hundreds of GB).

+- State synchronization that would allow offline nodes to "catch up" on signed VAA broadcasts they missed due to downtime.
+Operators can instead run multiple nodes for high availability to ensure they do not miss broadcasts.

 ## Overview

 Instead of submitting signed VAAs to Solana, guardians instead broadcast them on the gossip network and persist the signed VAAs locally.